Qumulo/docs/rest-api-guide/snapshots/v2_snapshots_newer_id_changes-since_older_id_files_ref.md

 category: /Snapshots
 methods:
   get:
+    summary: Returns a list of changed byte ranges between two snapshots of a regular file.
+The list includes new, modified, and deallocated regions of the file's contents.
     parameters:
+    - name: newer_id
-    - description: Newer snapshot
+      description: Newer snapshot
-      name: newer_id
       required: true
+    - name: older_id
-    - description: Older snapshot
+      description: Older snapshot
-      name: older_id
       required: true
+    - name: ref
-    - description: The file ID or the absolute path to the file system object.
+      description: The file ID or the absolute path to the file system object.
 File IDs can be found in the id field of responses of APIs that return file attributes.
         You must URL-encode the paths.
 The APIs & Tools page in the Qumulo Core Web UI URL-encodes the paths.
-      name: ref
       required: true
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_snapshot_file_diff\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"entries\": {\n      \"type\": \"array\",\n \